 - Refinancing results in a “net tangible benefit,” such as lowering your monthly payment or changing from an adjustable-rate loan to one with a fixed rate.

-- You’re not looking to take any cash out.
+- You’re not looking to take out more than $500.

-Even with interest rates being favorable, it may not always make sense to refinance an FHA loan to a conventional loan if you don’t meet the requirements, can’t afford the closing costs, or both.
+While many homeowners refinanced in the last two years, the market looks much different now.
+Interest rates have been on the rise, so crunch the numbers to figure out if you would qualify for enough savings to go through the work of switching to a conventional loan.
 If you can save money and eliminate mortgage insurance, though, this strategy might be a smart move.
-Be sure to carefully consider the pros and cons, estimate your costs and explore all of your options, including an FHA streamline refinance, so you make the best possible decision for your circumstances.
+Carefully consider the pros and cons, estimate your costs and explore all of your options, including an FHA streamline refinance, so you make the best possible decision for your circumstances.